Goobles/vscode-typescript-angular-plugin/README.md

 3. This kind of extensions are designed to work with **the VS Code version of TypeScript** (which is the default configuration).
 It won't work if you use the workspace version of TypeScript.

+4. If you already have the legacy extension, disable it.

 ## Inline templates

 For now, **the extension only works with inline templates**.
 Support for external templates is being investigated (see [#1](https://github.com/cyrilletuzi/vscode-typescript-angular-plugin/issues/1) if you want to help).